 Garcia-Pichel is the dean of natural sciences for the College of Liberal Arts and Sciences.
 He studies the roles, adaptations and impacts of microbes in natural environments, from desert soils to shallow marine waters.

 Gile is an evolutionary microbiologist who studies single-celled eukaryotes (protists) and symbiosis.

 The Harris lab uses genetic, molecular and imaging techniques to explore the genetics that underlie regeneration, and how we can improve the ability to repair and re-grow tissues after they're damaged.

-Jensen and his lab develop population genetic theory and statistical methodology for describing and quantifying evolutionary processes in both natural and experimental populations.
+Prof. Jensen and his lab develop population genetic theory and statistical methodology for describing and quantifying evolutionary processes in both natural and experimental populations.